ThatCoolCoder/spall/README.md

         - Still provide ways of adding a) custom last part of url; and b) custom entire url.
 - Data binding/two-way parameters
 - Scoped CSS
+    - Put scoped css files in the same directories as markup files
+        - Would be a great excuse to get a better method of finding the files to compile, and decentralizing from .spall files.
     - Improve tokeniser
         - Make it not remove comments
         - Make it more resilient to odd styling and also have more descriptive errors